-- 80. I propose to accept most of the recommendations of the RTEC with which I would deal one by one - (i) The exemptions given to certain commodities from the levy of supplementary charge imposed in 1974 and 1976 will be withdrawn.
+- 80. I propose to accept most of the recommendations of the RTEC with which I would deal one by one: - (i) The exemptions given to certain commodities from the levy of supplementary charge imposed in 1974 and 1976 will be withdrawn.
 The incidence of increase in freight, as a result, on the prices of these commodities is very insignificant, as will be seen from the details given in the Memorandum enclosed with Budget documents.
 The additional revenue likely to generated as a result of this proposal is Rs.
 25.54 crores, as estimated by the RTEC. - (ii) The special fare table for second class (ordinary) passengers valid for distances upto 50 kms. will be replaced by the regular second class (ordinary) fares.
 The Committee has made this recommendation in the context of abuse by some passengers of this concessional fare by splitting up their journey into parts of 50 kms. and buying single journey tickets for each part separately.
-Further, as argued by the RTEC, the concessional fares for the 50 kms. are very much lower than the bus fares.
-The increase in fares per journey will be marginal ranging from 5 paise to 25 paise, with no change upto 10 kms.
+Further, as argued by the RTEC the concessional fares for the 50 kms. are very much lower than the bus fares.
+The increase in fares per journey will be marginal ranging from 5 paise to 25 paise, with no change upto 10 kms. at all.
 The abolition of the special fare table is expected to give an additional revenue of Rs.
 8.39 crores. - (iii) The next recommendation is in regard to suburban and non-suburban season ticket fares.
 The second class suburban season ticket fares have not been changed after 1968.
-Even earlier, as pointed out by the RTEC, for nearly two decades, the revision in the season ticket fares had not taken place pari passu with increases in costs and increase in other fares.
-The RTEC have found that, as a result, there has been a gradual erosion in the basis on which season tickets are issued so that the degree of concession on them has gone on increasing progressively.
+Even earlier, as pointed ut by the RTEC, for nearly two decades the revision in the season ticket fares had not taken place pari passu with increases in costs and increase in other fares.
+The RTEC have found that, as a result, there has been a gradual erosion in the basis on which season tickets are issued so that the degree of concession on them gone on increasing progressively.
 Consequently, there has been a steady increase in the losses suffered by the Railways on the suburban services over the years.
-In fact, the losses, have increased from about Rs.9 crores in 1967-68 to almost Rs.
+In fact, the losses have increased from about Rs.
+9 crores in 1967-68 to Rs.
 25 crores in 1976-77.
-The season ticket fares are incredibly low; for instance, a second class monthly season ticket for a distance upto 5 kms. costs only Rs.3.90, which is equivalent to only 13 single journeys, as against the 50 journeys normally performed by a season ticket holder in a month.
-For other distance slabs, the costs of the monthly season ticket varies from 61/4 single journeys to 16 journeys only.
+The season ticket fares are incredibly low; for monthly instance, a second class season ticket for a distance upto 5 kms, costs only Rs.
+3.90, which is equivalent to only 13 single journeys, as against the 50 journeys normally performed by a season ticket holder in a month.
+For other monthly costs of the slabs, the season ticket varies from 61 single journeys to 16 journeys only.
 In the case of first class, the monthly season ticket fares are equivalent to fare for 3 to 5 single journeys only.
-Sample studies made by the RTEC confirm that the overwhelming majority of suburban season ticket holders perform over 50 single journeys per month.
-On the basis of these 50 journeys, the equivalent fare per kilometre charged for a second class monthly season ticket holder in Bombay, for example, varies from 1.5 paise at 5 kilometres and to 0.4 paisa at 100 kilometres, as against 30 paise and 4 paise respectively for a single journey at normal fare.
+Sample studies made by the RTEC that the overwhelming confirm majority of suburban season ticket holders perform over 50 single journeys per month.
+On the basis of these 50 journeys, the equivalent fare per kilometre charged for a second class monthly season ticket holder in Bombay, for example varies from 1.5 paise at 5 kilometres and to 0.4 paise at 100 kilometres, as against 30 paise and 4 paise respectively for a single journey at normal fare.
 The fares in Calcutta and Madras are not very different from those in Bombay.
-It is thus clear that the present fares are far too low even to cover the existing costs of suburban services, leave alone providing a surplus, which would enable development of these services, requiring large investments.
-A situation has been reached where the fare structure is such that every addition to the number of suburban trains adds to the losses.
-The Committee have, therefore, come to the conclusion that it is high time that a way is found to break away from this vicious circle of stagnant and low fares making development and even maintenance of the service difficult.
+It is thus clear that the present fares are far too low even to cover the existing leave services. costs of suburban alone providing a surplus would enable development of these